callstack/reassure/README.md

 > yarn reassure measure
 ```

 This command will run your tests multiple times using Jest, gathering render statistics, and will write them to
 `.reassure/current.perf` file.
-In order to check your setup, check if the output file existis after running the
+In order to check your setup, check if the output file exists after running the
 command for the first time.

 ### Write performance testing script

 In order to detect performance changes, you need to measure the performance of two versions of your code
-current (your modifed code), and baseline (your reference point, e.g. `main` branch).
+current (your modified code), and baseline (your reference point, e.g. `main` branch).
 In order to measure performance
 on two different branches you need to either switch branches in git or clone two copies of your repository.

 We want to automate this task, so it can run on the CI.
 In order to do that you will need to create a
 performance testing script.
 You should save it in your repository, e.g. as `reassure-tests.sh`.

-A simple version of such script, using branch chaning approach is as follows:
+A simple version of such script, using branch changing approach is as follows:

 ```sh
 #!/usr/bin/env bash